-Graduation with honors is based on a cumulative GPA calculated on all work in the student's college career, including any attempted at other institutions.
-This calculation includes all courses attempted, not just those submitted in fulfillment of graduation requirements.
+Graduation with honors will be based on a cumulative GPA calculated on the basis of all work for college credit, including any attempted at other institutions at any time.
+This calculation includes all courses attempted, not just those submitted in fulfillment of graduation requirements

-Transfer students who apply to graduate with honors, in addition to their overall record, must show a GPA within the University of South Carolina which meets the level specified for the honors being sought.
+In addition to their overall record, students with overall honors must show a GPA at USC which meets the level specified for the honors being sought.

 The following designations indicate a consistently high level of academic achievement through the student's entire academic career.
 To graduate with such honors, a student must have earned at least 60 credit hours applicable to the degree in residence at the University.
 Courses taken by a transient student at other institutions, by correspondence, by examination, or by exemption are not considered "in residence."

 Summa cum Laude: A cumulative GPA of 3.95-4.00 Magna cum Laude: A cumulative GPA of 3.75-3.94 Cum Laude: A cumulative GPA of 3.50-3.74